andreassolemkjaer/sws-client-java/README.md

 ### Java

-You can have a look at our Java client demo to get an idea of what [this API](https://github.com/SendRegning/sws-client-java/blob/master/src/main/java/no/sws/client/SwsClient.java) is capable to do
+You can have a look at our Java client demo to get an idea of what [this API](src/main/java/no/sws/client/SwsClient.java) is capable to do.

 ```
 mvn clean install